Local voluntary and community groups have the right to nominate certain local publicly or privately owned buildings as assets of community value.

 - imply that public funding will be provided to purchase the asset

-Assets will stay on the Council's list for a period of 5 years.
+Assets will stay on our list for 5 years.